alanponce/OOP-100-days-of-code/OOP/Proyects/Proyect-TicketSystem/Textual Analysis/Description of the analysis.md

 >>
 >>### Finance employee:
 >>Is the person in charge of consults the sales, and check thesales report of the sales employee.
 Also can check the information about tickets, and trips.
+>>
+>>### Data Base Administrator:
+>>The DBA is the person in the charge of organizate the information about the company in the data base.
+This is a external employee because he not work in the office.
 >## Use Cases
 >>### Finance Employee:
 >>In this use case, we can watch the interaccion between the system and a Finance Employee with his respective credentials.
 The interaccion with the system it works from the followin way.
 The Finance Employye, can check and modify the sales report.
 Also can generate a new formal report.